-Training and Onboarding costs, learning curve
+Training and Onboarding costs, the learning curve

 The Saratoga Institute estimates the cost of employee turnover to range from 50% to 200% of the employee's annual salary.
-On average, a company loses about $1,000,000 with every 10 professional and managerial employees who leave their organizations!
+On average, a company loses about $1,000,000 with every 10 professional and managerial employees who leave their organization!

-There is a very predictable path that humans go through when learning new ways of working, joining a new team or adapting to change.
+There is a very predictable path that humans go through when learning new ways of working, joining a new team, or adapting to change.
 Consider the last time you learned something new...maybe learning a new application, getting familiar with a new device, starting a new role, or a new job.
 Think about a specific example as you read through a simple description of the predictable phases.

 Phase 1...I'm eager and ready!